 Every year the University updates its five-year capital investment plan.
 Administrators work with colleges and central offices to prioritize capital needs, based on standing criteria and areas of emphasis.
 This provides the basis for a State capital appropriation request which is submitted every other year to the Chancellor of the Ohio Department of Higher Education.
 The request identifies the projects proposed to be financed with State appropriations by the General Assembly and the purpose, priority, amount, and source of funds for those projects.
 The Chancellor of the Ohio Department of Higher Education may approve, modify, or disapprove aspects of the University's capital appropriation request.
-The following table shows capital spending funded, and for Fiscal 2021-2022 expected to be funded, from State capital appropriations to the University for the past five fiscal biennia.
+The following table shows capital spending funded from State capital appropriations to the University for recent fiscal biennia and an estimate for the current fiscal biennium.

 Fiscal State Capital

 Biennium Appropriations

-2013-14 \$129,935,000

-2015-16 77,249,000
+2015-16 \$77,249,000

 2017-18 151,487,000

 2019-20 134,805,000

-2021-22 143,988,000
+2021-22 116,874,000

+2023-24 (est.) 145,087,000